 - Availability of academic credits to fulfill degree requirements.
 Students who want to participate in a short-term study abroad program for the sole purpose of personal enrichment will be considered on a space-available basis.

-- Copy of your passport, which must be valid for at least six months after the end date of the program for which you are applying (may be submitted after the application deadline).
+- A copy of your valid passport (may be submitted after application deadline).
+Must be valid for at least six months after the end date of the program for which you are applying.

 - A recent picture of yourself.
 Photo should be cropped to a head shot (head and shoulders only) and be saved as a JPG.